bhambly0430/bhambly0430.github.io/_posts/2017-01-28-Voltammogram-Model.md

 The current description of modern linear sweep voltammetry falls under one of two regimes: diffusion limited current or steady-state current.
 Large electrodes (macro electrode - millimeter size radius) produce the diffusion limited currents and produce a peak, and the maximum value of this peak is described by the *Randles-Sevick* equation.
 Small electrodes (microelectrode - micrometer size radius) do not show the same diffusion limited peak shape.
 Instead, microelectrodes produce a steady-state (sigmoidal) shape curve which is described by the *microelectrode* equation (great name right!).

 The differences between these two equations boil down to the dominating geometry of their concentration gradients.
 Macro electrodes have a linear diffusion geometry which microelectrode have a hemispherical dominating diffusion geometry.
-A problem arises when the experimental conditions do not match with the ideal conditions assumed in the microelectrode and Randles–Sevcik equation.
+A problem arises when the experimental conditions do not match with the ideal conditions assumed in the microelectrode and Randlesâ€“Sevcik equation.

 In 1984 Aoki and Osteryoung developed a model that describes linear sweep voltammograms for small microelectrodes under various conditions.
-The complexity of this model has limited its use when compared to other more easily calculatable models; e.g., Randles–Sevcik, microelectrode, and Nicholson-Shain.
+The complexity of this model has limited its use when compared to other more easily calculatable models; e.g., Randlesâ€“Sevcik, microelectrode, and Nicholson-Shain.
 Aoki and Osteryoungs model can be seen below.

 ![Aoki-Osteryoung Model][2017-01-28-photo.PNG]